crwainstock/fe-mentor-ping-coming-soon/README.md

 While this doesn't check the deliverability of the email, it checks the format of the text entered to make sure it aligns with standard email formatting.

 This is also the first time I've used the [RegExp.prototype.test() method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test).
+As far as I understand it, the method takes a string and compares it to the Regex outlined in the function (emailRegex in this case).
+Then it returns true or false depending on whether the string matches the Regex.

 ## 👀 Demo & Live Version